Cvent accessibility features

 with Attendee Hub and OnArrival

-Offer hybrid and virtual experiences for attendees who may not be able to travel to your event venue
+Offer hybrid and virtual experiences for attendees who can't travel to your event venue

 • Color contrast controls ensure low-visibility accessibility standards